pln-dna/pln-dna.github.io/docs/index.md

 Ideally everyone with a Y-chromosome who can afford it !
 In practice this isn't necessary and there are certain biological men that could be regarded as a priority:

- * Those from extended families that have never been Y-DNA tested.
+ * Those from extended families where no one has been Y-DNA tested.
  * Those who don't have any other close male-line relatives (up to 4th/5th cousin) - i.e. those that consider themselves the last in 'their line', without biological sons.
  * Those with patrilineal surnames that are rare or that are otherwise unusual or atypical to the relevant region.
  * Those with surnames that are often confused with other similar surnames.
  * Those that are interested in their deep ancestry.

 If you are female you might try to persuade a male family member to get tested.
-This will only reveal the purely paternal line but it is generally unambiguous at sufficient resolution.
+This will only provide insight along the purely paternal line but it is generally unambiguous at sufficient resolution.

 ## Projects - Surname and/or Geographic